 Summer Library Programs

-Children's Summer Reading Club is offered from June through August for ages 3-12.
-This year's program was Dig Into Reading!
-Click here for the 2013 summer program bookmark.
+Children's Summer Reading Club is offered from June through August for ages 2.5 to 12.
+This year's program is Fizz Boom Read!
+Click here for the 2014 summer program bookmark.
 Register to read great books and win prizes.
 Earn book bucks as you read.
 Qualify for an invitation to the congratulations party at the end of summer.